 Aside from this, the colour palette shouldn’t be too extensive, in the sense that you shouldn’t be using too many shades.
 This can be challenging for the eye to grasp.
 Basically, the colour palette should be remarkable without being too much.
 Balance is the key.

-Creating a Timeless, Cohesive Website that Communicates with Your Audience
+8. Creating a Timeless, Cohesive Website That Communicates With Your Audience

 When it comes to the question of what is brand identity, we cannot miss mentioning the importance of building a website that suits the overall feel and vibe of the brand.
 Essentially, your website should incorporate all the important information your customers should get if they intend to choose your product or services.